turingschool/curriculum/source/projects/gaming/metro-getting-started.markdown

 {% exercise %}
 ### Exercise

-* Create a 'metro' file that sets the name and resolution for your game.
+* Create a `metro` file that sets the name and resolution for your game.
 {% endexercise %}

 &nbsp;

 ## I1: Title Screen

-We need a first scene so that our game will start properly and that should probably our title screen.
+Let's create a title scene so our game will start properly.
+It should:

-The title screen should:

 * Show the title of our game
 * Allow the user to exit the game

-That is not much of a game, but it is a simple step to get us started.
+That is not hours and hours of fun, but it is a simple step to get us started.

 ### Creating a Scene

-A scene is one of three major concepts in Metro.
+A *Scene* is one of three major concepts in Metro.
 A scene represents screens, transitions, or stages within the game.
 A Scene itself coordinates the many actors, events, animations, and actions that are currently on screen.

-A Scene is similar to a [Rails Controller](http://guides.rubyonrails.org/action_controller_overview.html#what-does-a-controller-do)).
+A Scene is similar to a [Rails Controller](http://guides.rubyonrails.org/action_controller_overview.html#what-does-a-controller-do).

-Scenes are stored in the 'scenes' directory and are subclasses of [Metro::Scene](http://rubydoc.info/gems/metro/Metro/Scene) class.
+Scenes are stored in the `scenes` subdirectory and are subclasses of [Metro::Scene](http://rubydoc.info/gems/metro/Metro/Scene).

 {% codesample github jumpstartlab@metro_gaming_tutorial a5954ff:scenes/title_scene.rb %}

-Our first scene does not do anything, but it exists and if we update our metro file to use our title scene, we will hopefully see some progress.
+Our first scene does not do anything, but it exists and if we update our `metro` file with the name of our title scene, we will see some progress.

 {% codesample github jumpstartlab@metro_gaming_tutorial a5954ff:metro %}